solidjs/solid/documentation/rendering.md

 More documentation is available at: [babel-plugin-jsx-dom-expressions](https://github.com/ryansolid/babel-plugin-jsx-dom-expressions)

+### Note on TypeScript

+There are a few caveats with using Solid's JSX with TypeScript.
+You need to add index.d.ts from [babel-plugin-jsx-dom-expressions](https://github.com/ryansolid/babel-plugin-jsx-dom-expressions) to your Type roots.
+This defines the JSX elements and attributes needed to use Solid's JSX.
+It also globally defines $ for Solid's control flow.
+As of current it is impossible to set this as an intrinsic element.
+There is an issue submitted: https://github.com/microsoft/TypeScript/issues/31606.
+Similarly TypeScript doesn't like Solid's always single JSX children.
+It needs to be cast to handle those cases.
+Similarly issues have not gained traction as it appears TypeScript TSX only fully supports React or React-look-a-likes. https://github.com/Microsoft/TypeScript/issues/30918.

 ## Binding

 By default data is simply bound to expressions.
 If you wish to bind it for dynamic changes add inner parenthesis to your binding.
 Ex {( )}